ABOUT ME

 June 2022 - present

-I use my science communication skills and chemistry background to help improve transparency in PMRA.
+• I use my science communication skills and chemistry background to help improve transparency at the PMRA.

 CONTRIBUTING CORRESPONDENT